dimmu311/Homegear-Loxone/README.md

 <h3>Working With The Module</h3>
 The main part clould be done using homegear cli. i also testet some functions im Homegear Admin ui.
 The most important thinks work also in Admin ui, but not all.
 Because of that i only show how to work with cli. <br>
 log in to homegear cli and select Loxone family (family nr.
-65) module and show the module help
+65) module and show the module help.

 ```console
 dimmu@homegearpi(rw):homegear -r
 > fs 65